ofwonogodwin/Sate-Soft-Api-Usage/README.md

-# REST API Learning Project
+# REST API Simple Project With React.

-A beginner-friendly full-stack application to practice REST API usage with React (frontend) and Node.js + Express (backend).
+This is my beginner-friendly full-stack application to practice REST API usage with React in the frontend and Node.js + Express in the backend.

-## 🎯 Learning Goals
+## Learning Goals

 This project demonstrates:
 - **REST API** - GET, POST, DELETE operations